Chicago Social Security Law Firm Discusses Social Security Disability List of Impairments

 While the book is as comprehensive as it can be, not all medical impairments or conditions will be listed in it.
 It would be very difficult to have a book filled with every medical condition in existence.
 Instead, the Blue Book lists some of the most common or severe conditions or impairments.
 If you find that your impairment is not listed in the Blue Book, that does not mean that your condition will be rejected by the Social Security Administration for disability benefits.

 If you do not match the listing in the Blue book, you can still prove to Social Security that your condition leaves you unable to work.
 The Social Security Administration will want to perform an analysis called a medical-vocational analysis which will determine your ability to work and function every day with your medical impairment.

 Contact Our Chicago Social Security Law Firm

-For a better understanding of the Listing, please contact experienced Chicago Social Security law firm Daley Disability Law, PC at (866).
+For a better understanding of the Listing, please contact experienced Chicago Social Security law firm.
 We can help you fight for what you know you deserve.